 Inserts event metadata into the event body. :param mapping: Dictionary from event attribute name to entry key in the event body (which must be a dictionary).
-Alternatively, an iterable of names may be provided, and these will be used as both attribute name and entry key. :param name: Name of this step, as it should appear in logs.
-Defaults to class name (ReifyMetadata). :type name: string class storey.transformations.SampleWindow(window_size: int, emit_period:
+Alternatively, an iterable of names may be provided, and these will be used as both attribute name and entry key.

-'''
+Parameters name (string) - Name of this step, as it should appear in logs.
+Defaults to class name (ReifyMetadata).

+class storey.transformations.SampleWindow(window_size: int, emit_period:
-storey.steps.sample.EmitPeriod = EmitPeriod.FIRST,

-emit_before_termination: bool = False, key:

-Optional[Union[str, Callable[[storey.dtypes.Event], str]]] =
+storey.steps.sample.EmitPeriod = EmitPeriod.FIRST, emit_before_termination: bool = False, key: Optional[Union[str, Callable[[storey.dtypes.Event], str]]] = None, kwargs)

-None, kwargs)

-'''